 Digitalisation poses many challenges to political life: On one hand, political actors and citizens are the target of hate comments, lies and manipulation.
 On the other hand, the Internet is indispensable when it comes to political information and participation in the public discourse.
 How does digital technology change norms, mediation processes and participation in liberal democracies?

-This research area deals with the question of how participation processes in contemporary democracies change fundamentally and in the long term under the influence of digital technologies and how this development affects the formation of public opinion and discourse.
+This research area dealt with the question of how participation processes in contemporary democracies change fundamentally and in the long term under the influence of digital technologies and how this development affects the formation of public opinion and discourse.

 The problems and consequences of digitisation for political life in Germany are manifold.
 They concern, for example, the role of social media and their use in election campaigns; the way information is consumed by internet savvy groups or groups which are not politicallly inclined; the description of swarm intelligence in political scandals; the dynamics of political mobilisation through clicktivism; the role of digital networks in political protest; the consequences of propaganda and extremism on the Internet; the dissemination and use of political content on the Internet in connection with depoliticisation, radicalisation and mobilisation processes.